Vallejo DUI Accident Victim Lawyers

 The Drunk Or Drugged Driver

-If the intoxicated driver acted negligently and caused the accident, property damage, and injuries, they might bear the financial responsibility for the resulting injuries, damages, and losses.
-The amount you can recover depends on several factors, including the driver’s insurance coverage.
+If the intoxicated driver acted negligently and caused the accident, resulting in property damage and injuries, they may bear financial responsibility for the resulting injuries, damages, and losses.
+The amount you can seek depends on several factors, including the driver’s insurance coverage.
 Unfortunately, some drunk drivers may not have insurance or have inadequate coverage to compensate you fully.
 If this is the case, the uninsured motorist clause of your auto insurance policy may provide compensation.

 Employer